Queue and server blocks are storage blocks that hold entities.

 Modeling the processing unit in a production line application

 You can combine Entity Queue and Entity Server blocks to model different situations:

-Two queue-server pairs connected in series represent successive operations that an entity undergoes.
-For example, parts on an assembly line are processed sequentially by two machines.
+Connecting two queue-server pairs in series can represent successive operations on an entity.
+For example, you can model how the parts on an assembly line are processed sequentially by two machines.

 You can alternatively model the situation as a pair of servers without a queue between them.
 However, the absence of the queue means that if the first server completes service on an entity before the second server is available:

 The entity must stay in the first server past the end of service.

 The first server cannot accept a new entity for service until the second server becomes available.

 Connecting two queue-server pairs in parallel, in which entities are routed to one or the other queue-server pair, can represent alternative operations.
 For example, you can model how vehicles wait in line for one of several tollbooths at a toll plaza.
 In this case, the model must have decision logic, possibly in the form of a switch that precedes this pattern.

 Connecting two queue-server pairs in parallel, in which a copy of each entity arrives at both, can represent a multicasting situation, such as sending a message to multiple recipients.
 Note that copying entities might not make sense in some applications.